mypham14/credit-risk-modeling/README.md

-Got it!
-Here’s the updated **README** with the formula centered on the line and each notebook name listed once in bold:
 # Credit Risk Modeling

 ## Overview
 This project demonstrates the implementation of **Credit Risk Modeling** using historical loan data.
 The model calculates the **Expected Loss (EL)** of a bank’s loan portfolio based on the following formula:

 <p align="center">
-  **EL = PD × LGD × EAD**
+  <b>EL = PD × LGD × EAD</b>
 </p>

 Where:
-- **PD (Probability of Default)**: The likelihood that a borrower will default on their loan.
+- **PD (Probability of Default)**: The likelihood that a borrower will default on their loan
-- **LGD (Loss Given Default)**: The percentage of the loan that is lost in the event of a default.
+- **LGD (Loss Given Default)**: The percentage of the loan that is lost in the event of a default
-- **EAD (Exposure at Default)**: The amount of the loan that is at risk when the borrower defaults.
+- **EAD (Exposure at Default)**: The amount of the loan that is at risk when the borrower defaults

-The model uses loan data from **2007 to 2014** for training and testing, with data from **2015** reserved for **model monitoring**.
+The model uses loan data from **2007 to 2014** for **training and testing**, with data from **2015** reserved for **model monitoring**.
 The goal is to assess the bank’s expected loss over time and make informed decisions about future lending practices.
 Typically, expected loss values range between **2% and 10%** of the exposure value, guiding the bank's decision-making to be either more conservative or more aggressive in issuing loans.

 ## Table of Contents
 1. [Installation](#installation)